top of page

 Die Pfaffenkellnerin most often appears on the Seebodenalp, Lucerne.
 Seebodenalp, literally Lake Bottom Alp, is now an alpine tourist attraction purveying Swiss culture and the beauty of the natural landscape.

-In Tyrol many myths come together.
-Qualities of northern goddesses or entities appear in the tales of the region.
+In Lucerne and region many myths come together.
+Qualities of northern goddesses or entities appear in tales of the region.
 Many are localized to specific areas.
 Ancient lore remains, due to mountainous terrain isolating villages from societal and religious reforms sweeping Europe.

 If one is in the area on the Thursday before Ash Wednesday, or Dirty Thursday, the howling Pfaffenkellnerin might be seen in the grisly parade which falls on that day since 1990.
 It's the day Sträggele, der Türst and the mad entourage descend from the mountains.